Listen To The Author Read This Post

 - How many new clients have you picked up over the past month?
 Past quarter?
 Or, how about the past year?

 - Which of your clients has been the best and most lucrative to work with?
 How can you attract more like them?

 - Have you strengthened your credibility in the marketplace?
 How about your visibility?

 - What marketing strategies and tactics did you use?
 Were they effective?
 Why or Why not?

-Now as things get clearer for you and you make your determinations, don’t allow yourself to get emotionally attached to any specific marketing strategy or marketing tactic, simply replace the things that are not working with others that might work.
-Additionally, know that it’s okay if things didn’t turn out exactly as planned – this is all part of the growing process.
+Now, as things get more apparent for you and you make your determinations, don’t allow yourself to get emotionally attached to any specific marketing strategy or marketing tactic, replace the things that are not working with others that might work.
+Additionally, know that it’s okay if things don’t turn out exactly as planned – this is all part of the growing process.